Zakir Rashid Bhat: Call for return of Kashmiri Pandits

 Musa, like his predecessor Burhan Wani, asked the Kashmiri Pandits to return to their homeland.
 He stated during a video released after the killing of Burhan Wani in 2016, "We request Kashmiri Pandits to return to their homes.
 We take the responsibility of their protection."

 Death and aftermath

 Zakir Musa was killed after an 11-hour long operation.
-Musa was killed by security forces in an encounter at Dadasara village in Tral on 24 May 2019.
+Musa was killed by the Indian security forces in an encounter at Dadasara village in Tral on 24 May 2019.

-In the aftermath of Zakir Musa's encounter, the government authorities snapped internet services in the entire Kashmir region.
+In the aftermath of Zakir Musa's encounter, as a preventive measure to protect civilians the government authorities snapped internet services in the entire Kashmir region.
 Curfew was imposed in all the major towns of the valley, including in the main city of Srinagar, also schools and colleges were ordered to remain shut in some areas.

 At the time of his death, the BBC News described him as "India's most wanted militant".